ARTICLE 60 - Ethical Conduct of Research

 (c) The member(s) named in the allegation(s) shall be informed of the allegation(s) by the Dean in writing, including a complete copy of the signed allegation(s), within five (5) working days of the written and signed allegation(s) by the Dean.

 (d) After a reasonable inquiry, the Dean shall determine whether the allegation(s) have sufficient substance to warrant investigation.
-Within five (5) working days after the notification required in (c) above, the Dean shall inform the following individuals in writing whether or not an investigation will take place: the President, the member(s) named in the allegation(s), and the President of the Faculty Association.
+Within ten (10) working days after the notification required in (c) above, the Dean shall inform the following individuals in writing whether or not an investigation will take place: the President, the member(s) named in the allegation(s), and the President of the Faculty Association.
 In the event that the Dean decides that no investigation will take place, the allegation(s) shall be dismissed, no action taken, and all documentation pertaining to the allegation(s) shall be destroyed immediately.

 60:10 (a) In the event an investigation is to occur the Dean of the relevant Faculty shall investigate the written allegation(s) promptly, fairly, judiciously, and in a confidential manner.
-The member(s) shall be notified in writing by the Dean that she/he has the right to be represented by the Association and that she/he should contact the Association before responding to the allegation(s).
+The member(s) shall be notified in writing by the Dean that the member has the right to be represented by the Association and that the member should contact the Association before responding to the allegation(s).
 The member(s) against whom the allegation(s) have been made shall be given a full opportunity to respond verbally or in writing to the allegation(s).
 Complete copies of all new or additional information shall be delivered to the member(s) within two (2) working days of receipt by the Dean.

 (b) A representative of the Association shall be present at all meetings involving the member(s) named in the allegation(s) during the course of the formal investigation.
-Any statements made by the member(s) and/or her/his representative of the Association during these discussions or meetings shall be strictly without prejudice and the representative of the Faculty Association shall have the same rights and role in the proceedings as the member(s).
+Any statements made by the member(s) and/or the representative of the Association during these discussions or meetings shall be strictly without prejudice and the representative of the Faculty Association shall have the same rights and role in the proceedings as the member(s).

-(c) If a member is accused of research fraud and/or misconduct and if questions pertaining to the member's data are relevant to the accusation, the member shall make her/his data available during the formal investigation process or to the arbitrator adjudicating the case according to the procedures of this Article.
-A member shall only be responsible for providing access to data that are in her/his possession and not for data that may be stored in archives, libraries or other institutions which the University may consult at its expense and according to the rules of the host institution.
-The member shall be indemnified by the University for any material loss that occurs as a consequence of access to her/his data in conjunction with the investigation.
+(c) If a member is accused of research fraud and/or misconduct and if questions pertaining to the member's data are relevant to the accusation, the member shall make the research data available during the formal investigation process or to the arbitrator adjudicating the case according to the procedures of this Article.
+A member shall only be responsible for providing access to data that are in their possession and not for data that may be stored in archives, libraries or other institutions which the University may consult at its expense and according to the rules of the host institution.
+The member shall be indemnified by the University for any material loss that occurs as a consequence of access to their data in conjunction with the investigation.

 60:12 Any discipline imposed on a member for fraud and/or misconduct in research shall be subject to the Grievance and Arbitration Procedures of this Agreement in Article 39 commencing at Step 3.